apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 ## Saml IdP

 Allow CAS to become a SAML2 identity provider.
+To learn more about this topic, [please review this guide](Configuring-SAML2-Authentication.html).

 ```properties
 # cas.authn.samlIdp.entityId=https://cas.example.org/idp